justanothermoses/chelsea-dragger/README.md

 ### Drag

-To register an Element as draggable, use the directive `v-draggable`.
+To register an element as draggable, use the directive `v-draggable`.
-This directive requires a value, that is passed as a reference to your [callback function and drop event](#drop), when dropped in a Drop Zone.
+This directive requires a value, that is passed as a reference to your [callback function and drop event](#drop), when dropped in a drop zone.

 ```js
       <div